Nitish-Rajendran/Question-Paper-generator/README.md

 ## Methodology
 1. **Document Parsing**: Extracts text from the input file using the `python-docx` library.
 2. **Categorization**: Basic text classification groups questions by units.
-3. **Selection Algorithm**: Ensures balanced selection based on the defined norms.
+3. **Selection Algorithm**: Ensures balanced selection based on the Bloom's  level.
 4. **Output Formatting**: Generates a final question paper as a `.docx` file.

 ## Requirements